 The paper is still entirely run by students, who are not paid and are responsible for all content.
 The business and advertising operations are managed by a professional staff.
 In addition to The Chronicle, DSPC also operates www.qduke.com, a set of quick links to web sites at and about Duke.

 Duke Student Publishing Company is governed by a 13-member board composed largely of former staff members.
 The board sets broad policy for the organization, oversees the professional staff and helps connect the paper with its alumni.
-For more information about alumni activities and news, contact Director of External Relations David Rice at firstname.lastname@example.org or 919-684-0377.
+For more information about alumni activities and news, contact contact General Manager Chrissy Beck at (919) 684-0372 or firstname.lastname@example.org.

 The current members of the DSPC board are: